stephanspiegel/kraftwerk.nvim/future/README.md

 This plugin adds wrapper commands and utilities to work on a modern Salesforce project in source format using sfdx-cli

-For a much more mature plugin for working with older Salesforce projects in metadata API format, see [vim-force.com](https://github.com/neowit/vim-force.com) (vim only)
+For a much more mature plugin for working with older Salesforce projects in metadata API format, see [vim-force.com](https://github.com/neowit/vim-force.com) (vim only - no neovim support)

 ## Dependencies